-The Antioch Project is an Alabama-West Florida Conference initiative designed to partner with local churches that are currently plateaued, are in decline, or are not sure what should come next.
-Churches who are invited to participate in the Antioch Project have demonstrated good pastoral leadership, good lay leadership, and potential resources to jump start a new life cycle of ministry fruitfulness.
+The Antioch Partnership is a collaborative experience offered by the Alabama-West Florida Conference for those churches seeking to take the next steps toward being the church God is calling them to be.
+The Conference will actively partner with the church in order to begin new seasons of fruitfulness.
+Churches who are invited to participate in the Antioch Partnership have demonstrated good pastoral leadership, good lay leadership, and potential resources to jump start a new life cycle of ministry fruitfulness.

-The Antioch Project is a process that identifies viable congregations that may benefit from a strategic partnership with the church, sends a Barnabas Team to visit with the church and establish recommendations for the future, assigns coaches to the church to fulfill the recommendations of the Barnabas team.
+The Antioch Partnership identifies congregations that may benefit from a strategic partnership with the church, sends a Barnabas Team to visit with the church and establish recommendations for the future, assigns coaches and guides to the church to fulfill the recommendations of the Barnabas team.

-The Antioch Project is comprised of a group of churches each year that have been recommended by the cabinet as meeting these specific criteria, and then are prayerfully selected and invited by the Bishop to participate.
-For congregations that sign the Antioch Project covenant, a 2-3 year process is launched that includes:
+The Antioch Partnership is comprised of a group of churches each year that have been recommended by the cabinet as meeting these specific criteria, and then are prayerfully selected and invited by the Bishop to participate.
+For congregations that sign the Antioch Partnership covenant, a 2-3 year journey begins that includes:

-If you would like your church to be an Antioch Project Church, please contact your District Superintendent.
+If you would like your church to be an Antioch Partnership Church, please contact your District Superintendent.